ahmettoguz/Micro-Docker-Config/README.md

 #### Micro Docker Config

 * Obtain a domain name.
-* Update the domain name in the traefik-conf/traefik-dynamic.yml file, replacing current domain name with your domain.
+* Update the domain name in the `traefik-conf/traefik-dynamic.yml` file, replacing current domain name with your domain.
-* Place email address to traefik-conf/treafik.yml
+* Place email address to `traefik-conf/treafik.yml`.
 * Change permission of the `/crt/acme.json` file with `chmod 600`.

 <br/>

 #### Micro Frontend

-* To change system configs such as endpoint urls, modify .env file.
+* To change system configs such as endpoint urls, modify `.env` file.

 <br/>